strohcj/era-aware-defect-forecasting/README.md

 ## License
 This repository is released under a **source-available** license (BUSL-1.1).
 Non-commercial academic use is permitted; commercial use requires separate permission.
 See `LICENSE`.
+Non-commercial academic use permitted; commercial use requires permission (see LICENSE).

 ## Citation
 See `CITATION.cff`.